adebayoileri/universal-app-starter/README.md

 - [Turborepo](https://turborepo.dev/) build system for managing monorepo

 ### Misc
-Interested in setting up a similar project?
+Interested in setting up a similar project from scratch?
 Check out the article [here](https://dev.to/adebayoileri/building-a-universal-react-app-with-expo-nextjs-nativewind-3829)

 ### Author